theincident/theincident.github.io/_posts/2023-04-10-from-tobacco-to-pharma-the-danger-of-putting-profit-before-public-health.md

 Another important milestone is the need for transparency and accountability in the pharmaceutical industry.
 We need to ensure that drug companies are held responsible for their actions, and that they prioritize public health over profits.
 This includes increasing transparency in drug pricing, clinical trial data, and the influence of drug companies on medical research and prescribing practices.

-Finally, we need to prioritize preventative care and public health initiatives.
+We need to prioritize preventative care and public health initiatives.
 Rather than focusing solely on treating illness, we need to invest in programs and policies that prevent illness from occurring in the first place.
 This includes initiatives to improve diet and exercise, increase access to vaccines and preventative screenings, and reduce exposure to environmental toxins.

-In conclusion, the path forward requires a fundamental shift in our priorities.
+The path forward requires a fundamental shift in our priorities.
 We need to remove the influence of money from public health decisions and prioritize the health of the public.
 By investing in affordable healthcare, transparency and accountability in the pharmaceutical industry, and preventative care and public health initiatives, we can build a system that truly serves the needs of the people.

 References: